JiahaoShu/JiahaoShu/README.md

 ### ✨ a little about myself:

-I study computer science at the University of Science and Technology of China.
+I am now a master student at Carnegie Mellon University.

 Interested in Computer Vision and Deep Learning.